iron-software/IronPdf.Examples/examples/generate-multiple-pdfs-concurrently/README.md

 {
     static void Main(string [] args)
     {
-        var pdfRenderer = new ChromePdfRenderer();
+        var chromePdfRenderer = new ChromePdfRenderer();

         // 1.
-Transform HTML String to PDF var htmlSource = "<h1>Welcome to IronPDF!</h1><p>Convert this HTML string into a PDF document.</p>";
+Convert HTML String to PDF var htmlSample = "<h1>Welcome to IronPDF!</h1><p>Generate your PDF from an HTML string.</p>";
-        var pdfDocumentFromString = pdfRenderer.RenderHtmlAsPdf(htmlSource);
+        var pdfDocumentFromHtmlString = chromePdfRenderer.RenderHtmlAsPdf(htmlSample);
-        pdfDocumentFromString.SaveAs("ConvertedFromString.pdf");
+        pdfDocumentFromHtmlString.SaveAs("HTMLStringToPDF.pdf");

         // 2.
-Transform HTML File to PDF var pathToHtml = "path_to_your_html_file.html"; // Define the HTML file location var pdfDocumentFromFile = pdfRenderer.RenderHtmlFileAsPdf(pathToHtml);
+Convert HTML File to PDF var filePathToHtml = "your_html_file_path.html"; // Define the path to your HTML file var pdfDocumentFromHtmlFile = chromePdfRenderer.RenderHtmlFileAsPdf(filePathToHtml);
-        pdfDocumentFromFile.SaveAs("ConvertedFromFile.pdf");
+        pdfDocumentFromHtmlFile.SaveAs("HTMLFileToPDF.pdf");

         // 3.
-Transform Web URL to PDF var websiteUrl = "http://ironpdf.com"; // Point to the URL
+Convert URL to PDF
+        var websiteUrl = "https://ironpdf.com"; // Provide the URL
-        var pdfDocumentFromUrl = pdfRenderer.RenderUrlAsPdf(websiteUrl);
+        var pdfDocumentFromUrl = chromePdfRenderer.RenderUrlAsPdf(websiteUrl);
-        pdfDocumentFromUrl.SaveAs("ConvertedFromUrl.pdf");
+        pdfDocumentFromUrl.SaveAs("URLToPDF.pdf");
     }
 }
 ```

-In this example, we make use of IronPDF's `ChromePdfRenderer` to convert different sources—HTML string, local HTML file, and a website URL—into PDF files.
-The process is streamlined, and the generated PDF files preserve the content's integrity and formatting.
+This code example demonstrates how easy it is to convert various HTML sources into PDF files using IronPDF, highlighting the ease with which web content can be archived or shared in a universally accessible format.